ibm-cloud-docs/cli/plugins/projects/projects-cli.md

 :   The CRNs of the resources that are associated with this configuration.
 This option provides a value for a sub-field of the JSON option 'definition'.
 It is mutually exclusive with that option.

     The list items must match regular expression `/(?!\\s)(?!.*\\s$)^(crn)[^'"`<>{}\\s\\x00-\\x1F]*/`.
 The maximum length is `110` items.
 The minimum length is `0` items.

+[Experimental]{: tag-purple} `--definition-members` ([`StackConfigMember[]`](#cli-stack-config-member-example-schema)) :   The member deployabe architectures that are included in your stack.
+This option provides a value for a sub-field of the JSON option 'definition'.
+It is mutually exclusive with that option.

+    The maximum length is `100` items.
+The minimum length is `0` items.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--definition-members=@path/to/file.json`.

 #### Examples
 {: #project-config-update-examples}